This article is part of a larger series on Accounting Software.

 As with the base edition of QuickBooks Premier, the Contractor Edition has integrated payroll capabilities for an additional fee.
 Intuit QuickBooks Payroll starts at $50 per month plus $2 per employee.
 See our review of QuickBooks Premier to learn more about pricing for the Intuit QuickBooks Payroll integration.

-Pricing: QuickBooks Premier Contractor vs QuickBooks Online
+QuickBooks Contractor vs Competitors

 QuickBooks Contractor Key Features

 - Create estimates: You can create and send job estimates to potential customers.
-It’s important to provide as much detail as possible in the estimate as this provides the base for the future change orders, invoices, and budget analysis.
+It’s important to provide as much detail as possible in the estimate as this provides the base for future change orders, invoices, and budget analysis.

 - Create change orders: Large jobs rarely go perfectly as planned.
 When a change is necessary, you can make modifications to your original estimate, and QuickBooks will produce a change order automatically to send to your customer.